ianilkumarvarma/Zepto-Data-AI-Platform/README.md

 At least two SQL query results are read into pandas using `pd.read_sql()`.

 The JOIN result is independently reproduced using `pandas.merge()` and the two results are compared for equivalence.

+Installation

+From the repository root:

+pip install -r requirements.txt
+Running the Pipeline

+Open the notebook:

+jupyter notebook

+Then open:

+data_pipeline/data_pipeline.ipynb

+Run all cells from top to bottom.

+Alternatively, run the Python script:

+python data_pipeline.py

+The pipeline creates:

+books.db
+books_cleaned.csv
+Reproducibility

+The pipeline does not require manual copy-pasting of scraped data.

+Running the notebook/script from scratch downloads the source pages, performs the cleaning and conversion steps, creates the SQLite schema and populates the database automatically.